sureshfizzy/CineSync/README.md

    ```

 3. **Update Paths in `library.sh`:** Open the `library.sh` file located inside the `Scripts` folder.
 Update the following paths:
-   - `show_source_dir`: Specify the path for the Zurg-mounted shows directory.
+   - `source_dir`: Specify the path for the Zurg-mounted shows directory.
    - `destination_dir`: Set the ultimate destination directory where you want to save the symbolic links.

    Note: Ensure that the paths are correctly updated to reflect your system's configuration.